Tax Filing in 2026: A Guide for Individuals and Businesses

 Common Challenges for New Yorkers

 If you live or run a business in New York, you are dealing with one of the most complex tax environments in the country.
-What makes it especially difficult is the fact that there are several layers of rules working at the same time: federal, state, and in many cases, even city-level.
-Clients often tell me it feels like three different referees are watching the same game, each with their own rulebook.
+What makes it especially difficult is the fact that there are several layers of rules working at the same time: federal, state, and, in many cases, even city-level.
+Clients often tell us it feels like three different referees are watching the same game, each with their own rulebook.

 How a CPA Firm Helps Simplify the Process

-Conclusion: Stay Ahead in 2025
+Conclusion: Stay Ahead in 2026